Slow Roast Shoulder of Venison

 Lay the venison, best side up, on the platform.
 Place the lamb neck slices on top of the venison to keep it moist.
 Drizzle with a little more olive oil.
 Add the Liquid Beef Stock to the boiling water.
 Mix and pour into the pot or pan, on the side, so as not to wash off the seasoning and olive oil.
-Cover with a tight fitting lid or double layer of heavy duty foil.
+Cover with wet baking paper tied down with string.

 Bake in a slow oven 4 – 4½ hours, until the meat is very tender.
 Remove the meat from the bone and pull apart with two forks.
 Strain the gravy and return it to the pot.
 Add one or two cups of water.
 Thicken gravy with Roast Onion Soup & Gravy Powder mixed with a little water.
 Return the pulled meat to the gravy and leave to stand for 20 minutes so that the meat can absorb some of the gravy.
 Just before serving reheat gently.
 Serve with Masala Rice.